Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: Analysis and Results

 \section{Analysis and Results}

-To establish the Y-parameter as a reliable technique, we applied this method to numerical MHD cubes with various plasma properties, as outlined in Tables~\ref{tab:sim2}.
-While ISM compositions can be highly complex, consisting of a combination of emitting and Faraday rotating layers, we simplified our analysis by treating each layer as an independent emitting layer, as illustrated in the first panel of Figure 1.
-These emitting layers contain fluctuating small-scale magnetic fields, which are shown in panel 2 of Figure~\ref{fig:method}.
-In addition to these small-scale components, our data cubes also exhibit a mean magnetic field since $M_A\lesssim 1$.
-By analyzing these data cubes, we can gain insight into the nature of MHD turbulence and orientation of B-field in the ISM plasma, and further develop our understanding of this important astrophysical phenomenon.
+To establish the Y-parameter as a reliable technique, we test this method to numerical MHD cubes with various plasma properties, as outlined in Table~\ref{tab:sim2}.
+Although ISM compositions can be intricate, we aim to simplify our analysis by focusing on a combination of independent emitting layers and not considering the impact of Faraday rotations, as shown in the first panel of Figure~\ref{fig:method}.
+These emitting layers contain fluctuating small-scale magnetic fields, shown in panel 2 of Figure~\ref{fig:method}.
+In addition to these small-scale components, our data cubes exhibit a mean magnetic field since $M_A\lesssim 1$.
+By analyzing these data cubes, we can gain insight into the nature of MHD turbulence and orientation of B-field in the ISM plasma and further develop our understanding of this important astrophysical phenomenon.